okulovsky/kaia/brainbox/README.md

 BrainBox is open-source and self-hosted, so no external APIs are needed; GPU is recommended for some, but not all, models.

-BrainBox is not a production-ready solution. **Do not use it** in production environment, since it doesn't have any security features, isn't really compatible with high and even moderate load, and at the same time may have a big impact on the system's resources.
+BrainBox is not a production-ready solution. **Do not use it in production environment**, since it doesn't have any security features, isn't really compatible with high and even moderate load, and at the same time may have a big impact on the system's resources.
 The suggested use of BrainBox is your own home machine,